flashjaysan/GDquest-website/content/tutorial/game-design/godot/become-a-game-creator/first-steps-programming/index.md

   caption="Object-Oriented Design is a tool to make your game code manageable"
 >}}

-## Visual programming is still computer code
+## La programmation visuelle reste du code informatique

 Do you feel uncomfortable writing code as text?
 At first that's normal; you're learning to communicate with a machine using a foreign tongue.